2011 Stanley Cup playoffs: (1) Vancouver Canucks vs. (2) San Jose Sharks

 This was the first playoff series between these teams.
 Vancouver won three of the four games that were played in the regular season; their only loss to San Jose came in a shootout.
 Both Vancouver and San Jose played in a series during the 2011 playoffs (Quarterfinals and Semifinals, respectively) where each took a 3–0 series lead, only to see the opposing team win the next three games to force a seventh game.
 However, both won their respective seventh games to advance to the next round of the playoffs.
 San Jose, facing elimination in game five, held a 2–1 lead near the end of the game until Ryan Kesler forced overtime by scoring with only 13.2 seconds left in the third period after a controversial icing call.
-After a scoreless first overtime, Kevin Bieksa was able to capitalize on an unexpected rebound to score the series-winning goal 10:18 into the second overtime, sending Vancouver to the Stanley Cup Finals for the first time since 1994.
+After a scoreless first overtime, Kevin Bieksa was able to capitalize on an unexpected rebound to score the series-winning goal 10:18 into the second overtime, sending Vancouver to the Stanley Cup Final for the first time since 1994.
 The Canucks had previously won the Western Conference Final on May 24, 1994, 17 years to the day before this year's conference final win, and both games went to double overtime.

 Stanley Cup Finals

 As the Presidents' Trophy winners, the Vancouver Canucks earned home ice advantage over the Boston Bruins in the Finals.
 This was the first playoff series between Vancouver and Boston.
 Vancouver and Boston met only once in the 2010–11 regular season, on February 26, 2011.
 Boston won that game by a score of 3–1.
 This was Vancouver's third appearance in the Stanley Cup Finals; in both of their previous appearances, they lost to a team from New York.
 In 1982, they were swept by the Islanders.
 In 1994, they lost to the Rangers in seven games.
 This was Boston's first appearance in the Finals since their five-game loss to the Edmonton Oilers in 1990.
 Boston last won the Stanley Cup in 1972, when they defeated the New York Rangers in six games.

 In a back-and-forth series, the Bruins triumphed in seven games to win their first Stanley Cup since 1972.
 The Canucks and Bruins each won their first three home games.
 All three Vancouver wins were close affairs at Rogers Arena: two 1–0 wins in games one and five, and a 3–2 overtime victory in game two.
 In Boston at TD Garden however, the games were extremely one-sided in favor of the Bruins, with the Bruins winning games three, four, and six by scores of 8–1, 4–0 and 5–2, respectively.
-In the deciding Game 7 at Rogers Arena, the Bruins shut out the Canucks 4–0 to win the Stanley Cup with a 4–3 series victory and the first and only time in the series where the home team lost and the road team won.
+In the deciding game seven at Rogers Arena, the Bruins shut out the Canucks 4–0 to win the Stanley Cup with a 4–3 series victory and the first and only time in the series where the home team lost and the road team won.